dgraph-io/dgraph/wiki/content/deploy/index.md

 The full set of dgraph's configuration options (along with brief descriptions) can be viewed by invoking dgraph with the `--help` flag.
-For example, to see the options available for `dgraph server`, run `dgraph server --help`.
+For example, to see the options available for `dgraph alpha`, run `dgraph alpha --help`.

 The options can be configured in multiple ways (from highest precedence to lowest precedence):